maplibre/maplibre-native/platform/ios/platform/ios/INSTALL.md

 ### Configuration

-1. Mapbox vector tiles require a Mapbox account and API access token.
+1. Some vector tiles servers require a API key.
 In the project editor, select the application target, then go to the Info tab.
-Under the “Custom iOS Target Properties” section, set `MGLMapboxAccessToken` to your access token.
-You can obtain an access token from the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/).
+Under the “Custom iOS Target Properties” section, set `MGLApiKey` to your api key..

-1. _(Optional)_ Mapbox Telemetry is a [powerful location analytics platform](https://www.mapbox.com/telemetry/) included in this SDK.
-By default, anonymized location and usage data is sent to Mapbox whenever the host application causes it to be gathered.
-This SDK provides users with a way to individually opt out of Mapbox Telemetry.
-You can also add this opt-out setting to your application’s Settings screen using a Settings bundle.
-An example Settings.bundle is available in the `build/ios/pkg/` directory; drag it into the Project navigator, checking “Copy items if needed” when prompted.
-In the project editor, verify that the following change occurred automatically:

-   - In the General tab, Settings.bundle is listed in the “Copy Bundle Resources” build phase.

 ### Usage